-Designers are among the most independent and self-starting of all creative professionals, but that doesn’t mean they don’t need the best project management software.
+Designers are among the most independent and self-starting of all creative professionals, but that doesn’t mean they don’t need good project management software.
 The ability to keep a project organized can be the difference between a great designer and one who’s merely good.
-That’s why we’ve gathered a list of the best project management software for designers.
+That’s why our experts have gathered a list of the best project management software for designers.

 As designers, you may have a lot of complex projects going on at once.
 Managing all of that can be overwhelming and time consuming.
 That’s where project management software comes in.
 It helps you keep track of multiple projects while giving you the option to delegate different tasks to different people, monitor your progress and stay organized.

 - The design process can be very fluid, with projects being started and stopped for a variety of reasons.
 This can cause confusion about work that’s in progress and what phase it’s in at any given moment.

 - Many designers have turned to project management tools as a way to better manage their workflow and organize their business.
 It helps keep track of the jobs and projects they’ve taken on.

 - While the best programs are all-encompassing and capable of managing every aspect of a project from start to finish, there are some that focus on specific areas (like collaboration) or are suitable for certain types of projects (like web design).